DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ### DISCLAIMER: VCV RACK 2 "PRESET" LIMITATIONS<a name="presetlimitations"></a>

-:warning: Due to **important amount of datas by using custom WAVE files as USER waveforms** (each waveform represents **4096 bytes**, twice in json files, because all numerical values for every sample are hex-coded as plain text), by this way, the "100 kilobytes limit recommendation" for json serialization - as indicated by VCV Rack manual - can be reached very quickly).
-The absence of "patch storage" for preset files (.vcvm) is really problematic - unfortunately, it's a bad VCV Rack 2 limitation (I guess).
-Also, VCV Rack 2 doesn't provide specific functions or "flags" to distinguish preset save file versus regular patch save file!
+:warning: Due to **important amount of datas by using custom WAVE files (as USER waveforms)**, each waveform represents **8192 bytes** in json files, because all hex values for every sample are hex-coded as plain text.
+By this way, the "100 kilobytes limit recommendation" for json serialization, as indicated by VCV Rack manual, can be reached very quickly.
+The absence of dedicated "patch storage" for preset files (.vcvm) and module selection files (.vcvs) is really problematic.
+Unfortunately, it's a bad VCV Rack 2 limitation (I guess).
+Also, VCV Rack 2 doesn't provide specific C++ functions/methods (or flags/variables) to distinguish a preset save file versus a regular patch save file.

-To be 100% compatible vs. VCV Rack 2 presets feature (as requested by many end users), any imported .wav file to USER waveform slot is saved inside the patch/preset json file (including autosave, occuring every 15-second), instead of inside an external "patch storage" (via **onSave()** and **onAdd()** C++ methods).
+However, in order to be 100% compatible vs. VCV Rack 2 presets feature (as requested by many end users), any imported .wav file to USER waveform slot is saved inside the patch/preset json file as 8192-byte hexadecimal string, including autosave (occuring every 15 seconds), instead of inside an external "patch storage" (via **onSave()** and **onAdd()** C++ methods only designed for regular .vcv patch files).

 **So, please proceed with caution about the number of .wav files you'll import to USER waveform slots!**.
-From 9 (and more) imported waveforms, the WARNING (orange) LED at the bottom of the module (WARN./ERR. section, below the joystick) is **blinking orange** (twice per second) to inform you it's risky about important amount of datas stored to json file (.vcv patch file, .vcvm preset file, .vcvs module selection file, or autosave file).
-Do not forget you'll can clear (free) unused user waveform slots, by selecting any oscillator context (A, B, C, or D), then browsing to unused waveform.
-In this case, the module's right click menu offers a command to clear (free) the current user waveform slot (grayed if the slot isn't used).
+From the 9th imported waveforms, the **WARN./ERR.** large LED at the bottom of the module (located below the joystick) is **blinking orange**, twice per second, to inform you it's risky about important amount of datas stored to json file (.vcv patch file, .vcvm preset file, .vcvs module selection file, or autosave).
+Do not forget you'll can clear (free) unused user waveform slots, by selecting any oscillator context (A, B, C, or D), then browsing to unused waveform by rotating the **DATA ENTRY** continuous encoder.
+When applicable, the module's right click menu offers a specific menu entry to clear (free) the current user waveform slot (the menu entry is grayed/disabled if the slot is already unused/clear).

 ---